From Black Boxes to Locked Boxes: STS Interventions for Studying Digital Data Infrastructures

 Learning to Satisfy Your Musical Needs: Competitive Advantage in the Music Streaming Market

-Forthcoming at Innovation in Music, London, UK, September 6-8th.
+Innovation in Music, London, UK, September 6-8th.
 See abstract.

 Mass Personalisation?
 How Spotify Uses 'Imagined Exclusivity' to Stand Out in the Crowded Marketplace for Music Streaming

 The Place of Music, Loughborough, UK, June 28-29th.
 See abstract.

 Interactive session with (Massive Open Online Course) learners discussing some of the challenges facing the Web, including cybersecurity, artificial intelligence and net neutrality.
 I discuss issues relating to the ownership of music, algorithmic recommendation, and the power structures of the music industry.

 Physical Retail In The Digital Age: Why Are Indie Record Shops Still In Business?
 Q&A Session With Brian J. Hracs For The Disruption And Innovation Festival (DIF) 2016.

 In this video, Brian J. Hracs presents on topic of how vinyl retailers are remaining competitive in the digital age.
 Brian's talk is followed by a Q&A session between Brian and myself.
 Brian is a lecturer in Geography at the University of Southampton and his research focusses upon the creative economy and he has a keen interest in the musical economy.